Yoav666s/dnd-wiki/collections/_monsters/basic-rules/magmin.md

 proficiency_bonus: "+2"
 traits: |
   **Death Burst.** When the magmin dies, it explodes in a burst of fire and magma.
 Each creature within 10 ft. of it must make a DC 11 Dexterity saving throw, taking 7 (2d6) fire damage on a failed save, or half as much damage on a successful one.
 Flammable objects that aren't being worn or carried in that area are ignited.

   **Ignited Illumination.** As a bonus action, the magmin can set itself ablaze or extinguish its flames.
 While ablaze, the magmin sheds bright light in a 10-foot radius and dim light for an additional 10 ft.
 actions: |
   **Touch.** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 7 (2d6) fire damage.
 If the target is a creature or a flammable object, it ignites.
 Until a target takes an action to douse the fire, the target takes 3 (1d6) fire damage at the end of each of its turns.
-legendary_actions: ""
 excerpt: "Small Elemental, Chaotic Neutral"
 source: "Basic Rules"
 ---